-When you run a short-term rental (AL) in Portugal, revenue growth is good — but it often comes with new rules, new exposure, and (sometimes) opportunities to structure things better.
+When you run a short-term rental (AL) in Portugal, revenue growth is always good — but it often comes with new rules, new exposure, and (sometimes) opportunities to structure things better.

 Once you cross certain thresholds, you should expect changes in VAT, tax regime efficiency, compliance risk.